MicrosoftDocs/Viva/Viva/engage/file-storage.md

     When a token refresh call fails, users will see:

-    - On the Yammer page for a connected group, Microsoft 365 Office 365 Resources will be grayed out
+    - On the Yammer page for a connected group, Microsoft 365 Resources will be grayed out

     - File operations will fail